Sunday, 20 October 2019

 XIX Sunday after Pentecost

-The nineteenth Sunday after Pentecost is of semi-double rite and its liturgical colour, from Mattins this year, is green.
-This year it is the first Sunday of October.
+The nineteenth Sunday after Pentecost is, this year, the fourth Sunday of October.
+It is of semi-double rite and its liturgical colour is green.
+As it is also the penultimate Sunday of October it is also Mission Sunday.
+At the request of the Superior Council of the Pontifical Work for the Propagation of the Faith the Sacred Congregation of Rites directed in 1926 that the prayer, from the Votive Mass Pro Propagatione Fidei, should be added to all Masses today as an oratio imperata pro re gravi.
 The Gospel pericopes contain the parable of the wedding feast from St. Matthew's Gospel with the sobering concluding words of the LORD Multi enim sunt vocati, pauci vero electi.

-At Mattins the invitatory is Adoremus Dominum and the Office hymn is Primo die.
-In the first nocturn the lessons are the Incipit of the first Book of the Machabees.
-In the second nocturn the lessons are taken from the book of St. Ambrose's Book of Offices.
+At Mattins the invitatory is Adoremus Dominum etc and the Office hymn is Primo die.
+In the first nocturn the lessons are the Incipit of the Second Book of the Machabees.
+In the second nocturn the lessons are from a tract of St. Chrysostom on the forty-third psalm.
 In the third nocturn the homily is from St. Gregory on St. Matthew's Gospel.
-At Lauds the Office hymn is Aeterne.
-After the collect of the Sunday a commemoration of St. Jerome is sung.
+At Lauds the Office hymm is Aeterne.
+After the collect of the Sunday a commemoration of St. John Cantius is sung.
 The Suffrage of the Saints is omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Jerome.
-Today there is no third collect.
-The Creed is sung and the preface is of the Blessed Trinity.
+The Gloria is sung, the second collect is of St. John Cantius, the third collect is the oration Deus, qui nos homines..., for the propogation of the faith.
+This is taken from the Votive Mass Pro Propagatione Fidei.
+The Creed is sung and the the preface of the Blessed Trinity.

 Art: Jerome Nadal